open-telemetry/opentelemetry-collector-contrib/receiver/googlecloudpubsubreceiver/README.md

 **Status**: Experimental

-Google Cloud logging uses the [LogEntry] to cary log information.
-In this section the mapping of the fields to OpenTelemetry fields and attributes are documented.
+Google Cloud logging uses the [LogEntry] to carry log information.
+In this section, the mapping of the fields to OpenTelemetry fields and attributes are documented.

 ## Semantic Mapping

 Some of the attributes can be moved to OpenTelemetry Semantic Conventions.
-Note however that all the attributes are considered experimental and are subject to change.
+Note, however, that all the attributes are considered experimental and are subject to change.

 | Field       | Type      | Description                            | Maps to Unified Model Field    |